blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Sleep (1st)
 Casting Time: 1 action
 Range: 90 feet
-Components: V, S, M(a pinch of fine sand, rose petals, a cricket, or milk)
 Duration: 1 minute
 Pick a point within range.
 All creatures within 20ft of that point are in range of the effect.
 Roll 5d8 to get your total.
 The DM starts with the lowest hit